-yi Kwei Armah is a Ghanaian novelist whose work has dealt much with corruption and materialism in contemporary Africa.
+Yi Kwei Armah is a Ghanaian novelist whose work has dealt much with corruption and materialism in contemporary Africa.
 In the book “The Beautyful Ones Are Not Yet Born,” Armah illustrated the corrupt practices of leaders in government and the resultant effects on their followers.

 While the time setting for this book is in the past, it is ironic that Africa, as a continent, has yet to overcome many of the challenges illustrated in the book.

-Armah described the new black leaders in the book as having “white souls” who would go all the way for their own personal gains.
+Armah described the new black leaders in the book as having “white souls” who would go all the way for their gains.
 In Africa today, the news feed is filled with unpleasant stories of past and present leaders who succeeded in looting the treasury.

 Sometimes, if the anti-corruption campaign is not termed “selective,” it is seen as a witch-hunt of the opposition parties and leaders.
 Corruption has filtered down to all strata of government, thereby making intimidation, bribery, and kidnapping the order of the day.
-In the novel, the young man, who retained his integrity amidst the prevalent corrupt practices, was seen as soft and ultimately couldn’t cope with the pace of governance.
+In the novel, the young man, who retained his integrity amidst the prevalent corrupt practices, was seen as soft and couldn’t cope with the pace of governance.

-Corruption in Africa is a menace that has eaten deep into the fabrics of virtually all institutions on the continent.
+Corruption in Africa is a menace that has eaten deep into the fabric of virtually all institutions on the continent.
 While this menace is also inherent in the institutions of other continents, it is worrisome that Africa has not done enough to address this fast-increasing plague.

 Armah takes us through the daily routine of the young man, which begins with the usual bus ride to the railroad administration building, where he is a traffic control clerk.
 Armah describes his narrative with embarrassing descriptions of the environment: sights and smells of human excrement, filth, and graffiti, which are relieved only sometimes by the beauty of some natural phenomena, like the sky or the sea.

-This clearly portrays man’s inhumane disposition toward the environment.
+This portrays man’s inhumane disposition toward the environment.
 According to a global accounting firm, KPMG, the health of the continent’s (Africa’s) urban areas is a key concern, with more than 50% of the African population predicted to live in cities by 2030.

-As a result of his wife’s constant nagging at home sometimes, it makes him feel awful, and he occasionally thinks about running from home permanently.
-This young man’s story has not changed from what is obtainable today in most African countries; moral and financial corruption have become so prevalent that every wealthy man is suspected of having acquired his fortunes from ill-gotten gains.
+As a result of his wife’s nagging at home sometimes, it makes him feel awful, and he occasionally thinks about running from home permanently.
+This young man’s story has not changed from what is obtainable today in most African countries; moral and financial corruption has become so prevalent that every wealthy man is suspected of having acquired his fortunes from ill-gotten gains.

-In the book, he admits, “Yes, I feel like a criminal.”I frequently find myself thinking of something unexpected I could do to redeem myself in their eyes these days.
-Then I sit down and ask myself what I have done wrong, and there is really nothing.”
+In the book, he admits, “Yes, I feel like a criminal.”I frequently think of something unexpected I could do to redeem myself in their eyes these days.
+Then I sit down and ask myself what I have done wrong, and there is nothing.”
 “You have not done what everyone else is doing,” the naked man replied, “and in this world, that is one of the crimes.”